ohscar/rmalloc/doc/paper/steve.rst

 In fact, at Opera, *dlmalloc* was used internally to better tune allocator characteristics for memory-constrained devices, where all available memory was requested at startup and then used by the internal malloc.

-The allocators tested are drop-in replacements for malloc and free.
-Including garbage collectors in this test is left for future work.

 rmmalloc (Jeff)
 ~~~~~~~~~~~~~~~~~~~~~